 Coach Nick was an athlete himself, being the first ever signee at Shorter University when it started in 2006.
 He went on to be the NAIA National Champion in the 400m hurdles in 2011.

-Now Coach Nick is eager to help the next generation of athletes.
+Now Coach Nick is eager to help the next generation of athletes, at Southeastern University and around the country.
 This is a must-read interview for any Track and Field athletes, or those considering an NAIA college.
 And, if you’re wondering whether it’s a good idea to join a young program, read on!

 What can or should high school athletes do from their end to get on your radar